 Furthermore, if you find historic homes and neighborhoods attractive, you love the details, the history, and the charm, then you are sure to be interested in this neighborhood.
 With 67.1% of the residential real estate in the Fitler Square neighborhood built no later than 1939, and some built considerably earlier, this neighborhood has a greater concentration of historic residences than 98.2% of all neighborhoods in America.
 In this regard, this neighborhood truly stands out as special.

-American households most often have a car, and regularly they have two or three.
-But households in the Fitler Square neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Fitler Square neighborhood have a highly unusual car ownership.
 24.9% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 96.3% of U.S. neighborhoods.

 Did you know that the Fitler Square neighborhood has more Russian and Eastern European ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 7.4% of this neighborhood's residents have Russian ancestry and 3.8% have Eastern European ancestry.